FishlandicFishy/public-domain-fonts/encodings/README.md

 These encodings are intended for use in FontForge.
-Only public domain encodings are included.
+Only public domain encoding files are included.
+Format of encodings may be edited for ease of use.

 | Name | Chinese Name | Source |
 | --- | --- | --- |